zane-c/flow/README.md

 git checkout -b <feature_name_here>

 ```
-Make your changes for your development feature
+Make your changes to the new branch and then
 ```
 # See what files have been changed
 git status